 - If things do not work out as planned, and you feel overwhelmed to tandem breastfeed, do not overdo it just because you have made a decision.
 Start weaning your toddler without feeling guilty, as they can get the required nourishment from other food.

 The following are a few benefits of tandem breastfeeding for you and your babies.

 - Tandem breastfeeding helps in increasing the breast milk supply.
 The more you breastfeed, the more your body produces milk.

 - It may also minimize the engorgement of breasts that may occur during the first week of childbirth.

 - If you have an overactive letdown (forceful ejection of milk), you can nurse your toddler to regulate the flow and then latch on your baby.

-- Tandem breastfeeding allows to bond with both your babies and satisfy their emotional and physical needs.
+- Tandem breastfeeding allows bonding with both your babies and satisfies their emotional and physical needs.

 - If you believe in child-led weaning, tandem breastfeeding can help you ensure your toddler continues getting the benefits of breastfeeding.